Maps

 ArcGIS Map is a container of GIS content and sends information to Unreal Engine about what and how it should be rendered.

-The Modes Panel UI and ArcGIS Map Component contain the settings for the Map Type and the Origin position.
-When you select one of the preset basemap, the spatial reference of an ArcGIS Map created is defined by the basemap.
-When you don't set any basemap, the spatial reference will be defined by the first layer loaded.
+The Modes Panel UI and ArcGIS Map Component contain the settings for the Map Type, Spatial Reference, and Origin Position.
+If no spatial reference is defined for an ArcGIS Map, it is defined by the basemap.
+When you don't set a basemap, the spatial reference is defined by the first layer loaded.

-You can manually specify the spatial reference according to the basemap and other layers if you use Blueprints or C++ API to create an ArcGIS Map.
-When a spatial reference is specified for the ArcGIS Map, you can add basemap and other layers with the specified spatial reference.
-When it's not defined, the first layer loaded, typically a basemap, defines the spatial reference of the ArcGIS Map.
+You can manually specify the spatial reference to match the basemap and other layers using the Modes Panel UI and ArcGIS Map Component or using the Blueprints or C++ API to create an ArcGIS Map.
+Spatial data is automatically reprojected if necessary to match the spatial reference of the ArcGIS Map.

 To create an ArcGIS Map:

-The Models Panel UI contains the settings for Map Type, Origin Position in the Map page.
+The Modes Panel UI contains the settings for Map Type, Spatial Reference, and Origin Position in the Map page.

 1. Click on the Map tab, and find the Map Type section to select Global or Local.

-2. In the Origin Position, set the origin position values and spatial reference WKID.
+3. In the Origin Position, set the position values and spatial reference WKIDs for the horizontal and optional vertical coordinate systems.

-When there is an ArcGIS Map already created in the scene, the UI pulls the configured values.
-You can modify the values during the editor time.
+When an ArcGISMap is created in the scene, the UI displays the existing configured values of the selected ArcGISMap.
+You can modify these values while in Editor mode.

 If you select Local, you can configure an extent.
 For more information about setting up an extent, see local scene.